LagoLab Group Photo, Spring 2024 (Missing Elanor Fuller)

 Joined LagoLab: Fall 2024

 Nolan is an undergraduate researcher supported by the LSU Presidential Future Leaders in Research program.
-He is currently working on leaf morphometrics of Hillieae (Rubiaceae), though is interested in developing an honors thesis focused on plant-insect mutualisms.
+He previously worked on leaf morphometrics of Hillieae (Rubiaceae) with Laymon Ball.
+Interested in plant-insect mutualisms, Nolan is currently developing an honors thesis focused on mite domatia in Palicourea.

 Daniel is a broadly trained Neotropical botanist interested in the floristics of his native Costa Rica, and taxonomy of various plant groups including Myristicaceae and Pentaphylacaceae.
 He is collaborating on several projects in the lab.